SilkRose/Pony/stories/scrap-story/scrap-story.md

 There were nine houses with trash cans out in this row, and a few had random junk out, but none of it was metal.
 She quickly made her way to the next row.

 The first house had its cans out and a couple of bed rails sitting in front of them.
-She levitated them into her wagon running along the right wall before moving on down the alley.
-[THE PARTICIPLE "RUNNING" LOOKS A MITE SUSPECT TO ME HERE.
-PLEASE CLARIFY INTENT.]
+She levitated them into her wagon laying against the right wall before moving on down the alley.
 She didn't find anything until the last house in the row.
 This one also had bed rails out, but twice as many this time.
 She placed them with the others in her wagon before heading off towards Carousel Boutique.

 She made it to the boutique just in time to see Rarity taking out the trash.
 Oxide smiled at her.
 "Hi Rarity, how's it going?"
-She stopped next to Rarity.
-[THIS PARAGRAPH IS PARTICULARLY AFFLICTED WITH WORD REPETITIONS. `"Hi Rarity, how's it going?"
-She stopped next to Rarity.` REALLY DOESN'T READ ALL THAT GREAT, TO BE HONEST.
-I ADVISE GIVING THIS A ONCE OVER.
-SHOULD YOU SO DESIRE, I CAN SUPPLY MY OWN VERSION.]
+She stopped next to her.

 "It's going good.
 How are you doing, darling?"
 Rarity asked with a smile of her own.

-"It's going good, just doing the rounds.
+"I'm alright, just doing the rounds.
 Got a decent amount so far, but I'm not full yet."
 Oxide gestured to her half-loaded wagon.
-[I HAVE TO SOMEWHAT QUESTION OXIDE RESPONDING TO RARITY WITH THE EXACT SAME PHRASE SHE USED.]

 "Oh, I actually think I might have something for you.
 I've got one of my old sewing machines inside; I've been meaning to throw it out, but you happened along at the perfect time."